 - Not all individuals have symptoms

 Gilbert’s syndrome is an inherited condition.
-The abnormal gene is unable to control the enzyme that breaks down bilirubin in the liver, and as a result, excess amounts of bilirubin build up in the blood.
+An abnormal gene is unable to control the enzyme that breaks down bilirubin in the liver, and as a result, excess amounts of bilirubin build up in the blood.

 Blood and liver tests to rule out liver disease are generally performed.
 A result that shows elevated bilirubin with normal blood and liver function is an indicator for Gilbert’s syndrome.
 Typically, no other testing is needed; however, genetic testing can confirm the diagnosis.